-Readings and discussions of issues of law, societal conflicts, and the evolution of civilizations deepens an understanding of the relationships among people, cultures, and ideas.
-Concepts of ethics and community continue to develop as students explore biographies of individuals who have faced the challenges of their times and made a difference in the world.
+Beyond equations and scientific principles, the curriculum extends to the intricacies of human relationships and societal dynamics.
+Readings and discussions delve into issues of law, societal conflicts, and the evolution of civilizations, fostering a deeper understanding of the interconnectedness among people, cultures, and ideas.
+Concepts of ethics and community take root as students explore the biographies of individuals who have faced challenges, making a lasting impact on the world.